- by Daniel

 Protecting your hands against the cold, cuts and chemicals is not the only consideration for some construction workers.

-Because if you regularly have to use power tools and pneumatic drills then you also need to consider the effects that the vibrations can have on you.
+Because if you regularly have to use power tools and pneumatic drills then you also need to consider the effects that the vibrations from these tools can have on you.

-And prolonged exposure to these vibrations is bad news as it can lead to:
+As prolonged exposure to these vibrations is bad news and can lead to serious issues such as:

 Which is obviously not ideal for a construction worker.